fair-fashion and PR from fashionistas and lobbyists

 You might expect useful courts, votes, pensions, health care, benefits, and human rights to be important to pundits who make national economic decisions or who write about ethical fashion.

 Economists are highly-paid people with pressure-cooked educations who do not know much about benefits.
 They regard national insurance as a luxury for the poor of rich countries, to be dispensed at whim in good times and cut-back in bad, rather as the Father Christmas of a family chooses a budget for presents.
-They do not know why it is called "insurance" and prefer the word "welfare" which is printed in the american text books they read at college.
+They do not know why it is called "insurance" and prefer the word "welfare" which is printed in the American textbooks they read at college.
 After all, if they want insurance they can afford to go private.
-Here is a quote from the Institute of Manufacturing in Cambridge: " in the UK, to a fair approximation, everyone who wants a job has one – so adding jobs in clothing production ... is likely ... [to] be harmful to the UK economy "
+Here is a quote from the Institute of Manufacturing in Cambridge: " in the UK, to a fair approximation, everyone who wants a job has one – so adding jobs in clothing production ... likely ... harmful to the UK economy "

-The institute funded or was funded to write on almost exactly the same subject as the Riotstopper T shirt comparison on this site, but their careful work is not worth reading if based on perceived facts like the one above.
+The institute funded or was funded to write on the same subject as the Riotstopper T-shirt comparison on this site, but their careful work is not worth reading if based on perceived facts like the one above.
 So are ethical fashion pundits any better?

 Fashion pundits exist in a world separate from the fashioning of things, or the selling of fashionable things.
-A proportion of them work in state-backed organisations as teachers, as people claiming grants for obscure projects, or as junior PR officers for fashion-related public sector organisations.
+Some work in state-backed organisations as teachers, as people claiming grants for obscure projects, or as junior PR officers for fashion-related public sector organisations.
 Others work as journalists.
 In this strange world a point of view can emerge that is as strange as the point of view of Marie Antoinette's household, or of any political party - including the pomp and sleaze.
-Journalists tend to ignore the effects of monetary policy on UK manufacturing and avoid criticism of import promotion schemes like EFF.
+Journalists tend to ignore the effects of monetary policy on UK manufacturing and avoid criticism of import promotion schemes like London Fashion Week

 Monetary Policy - tax-subsidised imports to reduce inflation